-Years back only 25% of Kenyans were financially literate now 75% are not only financially literate but can access financial services this is a drastic improvement in the financial industry.Most kenyans can access financial information ,but just how well are we informed .When you go to the bank and your make a transaction error or request for extra banking and financial services do you know if they are actually your right as a consumer ?or in your criteria of choosing which bank to bank with what do you consider?does your bank offer after sales services like monthly statements or low transaction costs or have a wide coverage nationwide .All these factors are vital to any consumer in banking and finance.
+Years back only 25% of Kenyans were financially literate now 75% are not only financially literate but can access financial services this is a drastic improvement in the financial industry.Most Kenyans can access financial information, but just how well are we informed.When you go to the bank and you make a transaction error or request for extra banking and financial services do you know if they are actually your right as a consumer ?or in your criteria of choosing which bank to bank with what do you consider?does your bank offer after sales services like monthly statements or low transaction costs or have a wide coverage nationwide.All these factors are vital to any consumer in banking and finance.

-Well all this questions again trickle down to the stakeholders , industry players and most importantly the consumer.
+Well, all these questions again trickle down to the stakeholders, industry players and most importantly the consumer.

-To the stakeholders ,the government needs to ensure financial education is inculated in the education sytem and syllabus so that from a young age we are able to have just the basic fundamental financial skills and know-how.Financial education needs to become a part of our national curriculum and scoring systems so that it’s not just the rich kids that learn about money.. it’s all of us.
+To the stakeholders, the government needs to ensure financial education is inculcated in the education system and syllabus so that from a young age we are able to have just the basic fundamental financial skills and know-how.Financial education needs to become a part of our national curriculum and scoring systems so that it’s not just the rich kids that learn about money… it’s all of us.

-As a consumer what intentional actions are you taking to improve your financial literacy ?Well this financially informed journey starts with you having the interest in what is happening in your finacial institution of choice and industry…be curious , be eager to learn and follow bloggers like me who are willing to you through this journey ;information is power.
+As a consumer what intentional actions are you taking to improve your financial literacy?Well, this financially informed journey starts with you having the interest in what is happening in your financial institution of choice and industry…be curious, be eager to learn and follow bloggers like me who are willing to you through this journey; information is power.

 David Bach says that any informed borrower is simply less vulnerable to fraud and abuse.